sugunamenon95/Platform_Bots/README.md

 aimlHigh = require('aiml-high');
 interpreter.loadFiles(['./test.aiml.xml']);

-Command will be fetched and we will be directed to the common platform wherein required data will be fetched and a unifro answer format will be created to emit it to the requied paltform
+Command will be fetched and we will be directed to the common platform wherein required data will be fetched and a uniform answer format will be created to emit it to the requied paltform